Crash reports are a lot more useful when you see your symbolicated application frames.

 <Shake client secret> in

-your workspace settings.
+your workspace administration.

 lane :refresh_dsyms dogymupload_symbols_to_shake(client_id: "<Shake client id>", client_secret: "<Shake client secret>", bundle_id: "<Bundle id of project>", plist_path: "<Path to Info.plist>")end